Vegan Biscoff Stuffed Banana Bread

 • 1 tsp ground cinnamon

-• 140g wholemeal spelt flour (or buckwheat, plain flour, gluten-free as needed)
+• 140g wholemeal spelt or buckwheat flour

 • 1 heaped tbsp biscoff spread